sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

 Get Endpoint Information

 This endpoint allows you to retrieve information about an endpoint in the meeting.
+Can use either of a general or meeting access token.

 ### Example
 ```csharp